-Three board members rendered their retirement notices during 2018.
-Two members were scheduled for retirement as part of a board approved restructuring plan.
+In 2019, one of the Association's board of directors rendered his retirement notice based on personal reasons.
+The board appointed a regional replacement director to serve the remainder of the term for the unplanned retirement.
+Three board members rendered their retirement notices in 2018.
+Two members were scheduled for retirement as part of a board-approved restructuring plan.
 The third board member rendered his retirement notice based on personal reasons.
 The board appointed a regional replacement director to serve the remainder of the term for the unplanned retirement.
-All three board members had long tenures with the Association ranging from 23 years to over 36 years of service on the Association's board of directors.
+All of the retiring board members had long tenures with the Association ranging from 19 years to over 36 years of service on the Association's board of directors.

 Effective February 15, 2018, the Association entered into a Non-Capitalization Participation Pool (NCPP) agreement with the Farm Credit Bank of Texas (Bank) in which the Bank purchased a pool of loans in the amount of \$98,651,561 from the Association.
 Effective October 15, 2018, the NCPP agreement with the Bank was amended to facilitate the Bank's purchase of an additional pool of loans in the amount of \$99,631,162.
 The NCPP agreement requires the Association to service the loans in return for a patronage from the Bank equal to what the Association would have earned were the loans on its books, less a fee.
-The benefit of the NCPP agreement to the Association is a low-cost improvement to its capital position.
+The benefit of the NCPP agreement to its capital position.